EcoGRAPH/ecograph.github.io/andoh.md

 ## Department of Geography and Environmental Sustainability, University of Oklahoma

 ### Education
-- MSc., Applied Geographical Information Systems and Remote Sensing, University of Southampton
+- MSc, Applied Geographical Information Systems and Remote Sensing, University of Southampton
 - B.A., Geography and Rural Development, Kwame Nkrumah University of Science and Technology

 ### Research Interests